oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/1-introduction/introduction.md

 ### Prerequisites

-* Your tenancy must be subscribed to the US Midwest (Chicago) region
+* Your tenancy **must be subscribed to the US Midwest (Chicago)** region.
-* Basic database  and SQL knowledge
+* Basic database and SQL knowledge.
 * Familiarity with Oracle Cloud Infrastructure (OCI) is helpful.
-* Familiarity with the role of REST services
+* Familiarity with the role of REST services.

 You may now **proceed to the next lab**.